FLMNH-MGCL/datamatrix-reader/README.md

 Locate and decode datamatrix information from specimen images, created for the Digitization Department of the McGuire Center for Lepidoptera at the Florida Museum of Natural History.
 Given a collection of specimen images, the program will decode the datamatrix inside each image and rename / sort them according to a predefined, standardized naming scheme.
 Successful reads and edits, as well as failures, will be logged accordingly.

-The are currently two versions of this program: one written in Python ([deprecated](https://github.com/FLMNH-MGCL/datamatrix-reader/tree/python)) and one in Rust.
-They both serve the same purpose and may be used somewhat interchangeably.
-With Rust, commandline arguments will be used as opposed to a TUI to handle input during runtime. _**The Rust variant is more current and performant, and should be used over the deprecated Python variant.**_

 ### Installation and Usage

 This is only compatible with **Linux and MacOS systems**.
 For both variants, you will need `zbar` and `dmtx-utils` installed on your system.
 Be sure to install [Rust](https://www.rust-lang.org/) on your system, as well.